refraction-ray/iastu-hpc2-manual/administrators/history/VM.md

   index-url=https://pypi.tuna.tsinghua.edu.cn/simple
   ```

-  and then `sudo pip3 install` for every packagecd

-   you want. `export PYTHONPATH=/opt/python3/dist-packages` for python3 to auto include it in sys.path.
+  and then `sudo pip3 install` for every packages you want. `export PYTHONPATH=/opt/python3/dist-packages` for python3 to auto include it in sys.path.

 * One can upgrade pip by `sudo pip3 install pip -U`, and in bashrc `alias pip3="python3 -m pip"`.